lit/lit.dev/packages/lit-dev-content/site/docs/templates/expressions.md

   <div ${attrName}=true></div>
   ```

 * Inside `<template>` element content (attribute expressions on the template element itself are allowed).
-Lit does not recurse into template content to dynamically update expressions.
+Lit does not recurse into template content to dynamically update expressions and will error in development mode.

   ```html
   <!-- ERROR -->